Kowsalyasp/parentkarafmodule/sql readme.md

                   This type of table belongs to org_id, partition by ID, and also exists common null values.

 ## Column tag
-Columns are also called fields in a database table.
-The attributes for the column name of the table, its data type, whether it is nullable or not, maximum length, and the default value for the column are provided here.
-Each column should be provided within the columns tag.
+ The <columns> tag consists of one or more <column> tags.
+Attributes of <column> tag include the column's name, data type, maximum length, nullable value that represents in boolean type, and the default value.

 ```
 <columns>